How to Secure Internships from Your First Year: Early Strategies

 Many companies visit campuses to recruit interns through:

-Attend these events to learn about companies, meet recruiters, and discover “hidden” internships that may not be advertised online.
+Attend these events to find out about companies, interact with recruiters, and uncover hidden internships that may not be advertised online.

 4. Explore Scholarships, Housing, and Additional Support